-King's College London has since the 1920s been a key international centre for Imperial and Global History.
-This MA course provides students with a core training in global and transnational history, while offering broad scope for personally-tailored interdisciplinary education, as students choose four optional modules from any offered by any department at King's College London, or from available MA courses at our London partner institutions (which include UCL, Queen Mary, and Royal Holloway).
-Students have particular scope to conduct their own research programmes, and can draw on an exceptional range of expertise within the World History research cluster of King's, which includes experts on Africa, South Asia, China, Latin America and the Caribbean, Australia, and the Middle East, as well as leading historians of the British Empire, Portuguese Empire, and French Empire.
-Many students coming out of this MA have gone on to fully-funded PhD studentships at King's, UCL, Oxford, Cambridge, Princeton and other universities, and others to careers in the civil and foreign services, education, journalism, finance, politics and cultural sectors.
+This MA course provides you with training in global and transnational history, while offering the opportunity to pursue a personally-tailored interdisciplinary education, through optional modules offered by any department at King’s College London, or from available MA courses at our London partner institutions.
+You will also be free to carry out your own research, and to draw on an exceptional range of expertise within the World History research cluster at King’s, which includes experts on Africa, South Asia, China, Latin America and the Caribbean, Australia, and the Middle East, as well as leading historians of the British Empire, Portuguese Empire, and French Empire.

-London not only offers a vast range of resources but also has the advantage of a strong graduate community, where students can follow up a range of interests towards further research.
-Students are strongly encouraged to participate in the seminars at the Institute of Historical Research (IHR), many of which are convened by members of the Department.
+The course is primarily taught at the King’s College Strand Campus in the heart of London.
+London offers a vast range of resources and collections at its world-famous museums.
+It also has the advantage of a strong graduate community, where students can follow up a range of interests towards further research.
+We strongly encourage you to participate in the seminars at the Institute of Historical Research (IHR), many of which are convened by members of the Department.